google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

     });

-Google Sign-In results in an `id` token as a proof of authentication which you send to the server to create a session, but it depends on how you want to manage sessions.
+Google Sign-In results in an id token as a proof of authentication which you send to the server to create a session.

 For additional identity providers, please refer to respective documentation: